andywag/NeuralHDL/docs/architecture/stage.md

     BM[Bias Memory]-->Core
 ```

-This architecture was selected for simplicity but is not required.
-Sharing between stages as well as setting up resource pools for sharing is possible.
-For the current use cases there didn't seem to be advantages due to the full loading of the memories.
+This architecture was selected for simplicity with the blocks containing the resources (memory and MAC units) as well as the control.
+This could easily be changed to allow:

+1. Using pool of resources (memory and MAC) units
+2. Sharing the neural stage structure for different stages

+The change is not complicated but reduces visibility into the design makign it less clear and harder to debug.

 ## Neural Core Architecture